SquadcastHub/squadcasthub.github.io/pages/mydoc/prtg_network_monitor.md

 ![](images/prtg_6.png)

-PRTG Network Monitor also supports auto-resolve.
-So, when the system gets back online, your incident would get **automatically resolved in Squadcast.**
+That is it, you are good to go!
+Everytime an alert is generated in PRTG Network Monitor, an incident for it would be triggered in Squadcast.
+When the alert is resolved in PRTG Network Monitor (when the system gets back online), the corresponding incident for it will be automatically resolved in Squadcast.